bitfocus/companion-module-renewedvision-propresenter/README.md

 <br><br>

 ## 📝 Change Log:
+### v2.5.2 (Companion Beta Build ???)
+- Added MIDI listener to module enable Companion button press.
+By default it is disabled - you need to enabled in module config.
+It allows you to send MIDI (Note-On) messages from ProPresenter to Companipn (this module) and it will press a Companion button where the Note-On value => Index of Page and the Note-On Intensity => Index of Button to press

 ### v2.5.2 (Companion Build 2.2 RC?)
 - (Update) Add module variables: time_since_last_clock_update and connection_timer (Can be used to monitor for connection issues)
 - (Update) Naming update for WatchDogTimer (improve code clarity)